Lee Lab logo image

 PRE-DOCTORAL STUDENTS.
 Please inquire.

-THE UNIVERSITY OF TEXAS HEALTH SCIENCE CENTER AT HOUSTON: UTHSC-H is situated in the Texas Medical Center, the world's largest collection of institutions devoted to health care delivery and research (http://www.texmedctr.tmc.edu/root/en).
+THE UNIVERSITY OF TEXAS HEALTH SCIENCES CENTER AT HOUSTON: UTHSC-H is situated in the Texas Medical Center, the world's largest collection of institutions devoted to health care delivery and research.
 UTHSC-H is a highly interactive and stimulating environment for innovative research.
-We are located in the new research building of the Institute of Molecular Medicine in the heart of the Texas Medical Center at Houston with easy access to state of the art facilities.
+We are located in the new research building of the Institute of Molecular Medicine in the heart of the Texas Medical Center at Houston with access to state of the art facilities.
+Qualified candidates should provide 1) statement of interest and description of past research experience; 2) CV; 3) transcript from the candidate's institution granting their terminal degree(s); 4) names and contact information from 3 references who are familiar with the candidate’s experiences in research.
+Please send information to Angel Lee, MD, PhD, Associate Professor, School of Health Information Sciences and the Institute of Molecular Medicine, The University of Texas Health Sciences Center in Houston, email: angel.w.lee@uth.tmc.edu.
+See Ad posted at UTHSC site.

 UNDERGRADUATE RESEARCH ASSISTANTS